I love writing and I have learned that I need to prioritize my writing in order to feel good.

 However, I recovered so successfully from double displaced fractures in my leg that I was able to resume gardening and hill walking.

 I recovered so well that I didn’t expect mobility to become a problem for me again.
 Last summer I even managed to walk a good twelve miles per day along the beautiful coast of West Cork, here in Ireland.

 So, six months ago, I was shocked to find myself waking up one morning with my right foot so painful that I was barely able to place it on the ground.

-Finally I got to see right consultant who diagnosed me with Metatarsalgia caused by osteoarthritis which was a direct result of my previous injuries.
+Finally, I got to see the right consultant who diagnosed me with Metatarsalgia caused by osteoarthritis which was a direct result of my previous injuries.

 I have been told I will gradually be able to build up my walking until I am up there in my beloved Burren hills again.

 However, and this is where the Pomodoro technique comes into the story.
 Because of all this medical stuff, I am behind with my work and I am not sure that I will ever catch up.

 Since I was just about keeping up with my workload before this I have to tell you that I have become totally overwhelmed and I am now looking at drastically refining, delegating some of my work.

 This is not just a time management problem.
 By the way, if this is a problem for you then I have written about easy time management tips here.